 Conclusion

 When you want the best overall fish oil for your dog, our pick is Grizzly Omega Health Omega-3 because of its seal from the National Animal Supplement Council and added vitamins and antioxidants.
 For the best fish oil for the money, we recommend American Journey Wild Alaskan Salmon Oil Formula since it has a low price point but still contains 51% salmon oil.
-Finally, if you’re looking for a premium choice, our pick is Zesty Paws, as it is 100% salmon oil and flavored, so your dog will love it!
+Finally, if you’re looking for a premium choice, our pick is Zesty Paws, as it is 100% salmon oil and flavor, so your dog will love it!